karlospn/opentelemetry-metrics-demo/README.md

 > _It requires to have **cURL** installed on your local machine._

-This repository contains a ``seed-data.sh`` Shell script that will invoke a few operations of the BookStore API via cURL.
+This repository contains a ``seed-data.sh`` Shell script that will invoke some endpoints of the BookStore API via cURL.

 The ``seed-data.sh`` script runs the following operations:
 - Adds 8 book categories.